 In this case, you'll want to reach out to TransUnion to review the information they have for you in their system.

 Credit bureaus occasionally have outdated personal information (i.e. employer, address, etc).
-This may cause confusion during the registration process, so it's a good idea to contact TransUnion directly to make sure they have accurate information on file for you.
+This may cause confusion during the registration process, since TransUnion uses this information to verify your identity, so it's a good idea to contact TransUnion directly to make sure they have accurate information on file for you.
 Once you've done this, you can try connecting your credit score to your NerdWallet account again in 30 days.

 You can find their contact information on their Contact Us page.